Hungary offers to buy steel maker Dunaferr to save jobs

 BUDAPEST Hungary's government will offer to buy back the loss-making steel maker Dunaferr from Ukraine's ISD group, to prevent a layoff of 1,500 workers planned by the company, Economy Minister Mihaly Varga said on Monday.

-A takeover would guarantee the jobs of 7,500 workers employed by Dunaferr in Dunaujvaros, a town 60 kilometres south of Budapest, in the long term, Varga said.
+A takeover would guarantee the jobs of 7,500 workers employed by Dunaferr in Dunaujvaros, a town 60 kilometers south of Budapest, in the long term, Varga said.

 Dunaferr's layoffs come in a politically sensitive time for Prime Minister Viktor Orban's conservative nationalist government which prepares for elections in April or May next year, while unemployment is high and the economy hardly grows.